Education in Cameroon: Higher education

-Compared with neighbouring countries, Cameroon generally enjoys stable academic calendars.
+Compared with neighbouring countries, Cameroon generally enjoys a stable academic calendar.
 In all, Cameroon's higher education has been a success since independence, with thousands of its graduates mostly consumed by the national public service.
-Since the 1990s, with economic crises, a new trend has been for hundreds of university graduates leaving the country for greener pastures in Western countries.
-Since this graduates are going out looking for greener pastures or for studies, universities should implement some of those courses learned out there such as digital marketing so as to develop our country even before 2035 that has been spoken of.
-These students go out and apply their skills in countries that have been developed already, instead of staying home and making things better.
-The government is doing little or nothing to curb this brain drain.
+Since the 1990s, with economic crises, a new trend has been for hundreds of university graduates to leave the country for better opportunities in Western countries.

 Nonetheless, an emerging number of private higher technical institutions of learning like the American Institute of Cameroon AIC, Nacho University, Maaron Business School, Fonab Polytechnic, and many others are beginning to reshape the predominantly general style of education that for over three decades has been the turf of most anglophone students in Cameroon.

-Eight Public Universities in Cameroon include:
+The eight public universities in Cameroon include: